tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-client-information/web3_clientversion.md

 }
 ```

-In the above example, the Flare client software being used is in version 0.8.18..
+In the above example, the client software being used is in version 0.8.18..